Peoria Bankruptcy Lawyer

 Meet with A Bankruptcy Lawyer Today

 Bankruptcy means freeing yourself from crushing financial burdens, but it also means potentially losing everything you’ve worked hard to build for yourself and your family.
-Fortunately, when you work with a bankruptcy lawyer from Pioletti Pioletti & Nichols, you get a chance to see your best options for bankruptcy, and you get a chance to hold on to the assets that matter the most.
+Fortunately, when you work with our bankruptcy lawyers from Pioletti Pioletti & Nichols, you get a chance to see your best options for bankruptcy, and you get a chance to hold on to the assets that matter the most.

 Common Myths About Bankruptcy

 Bankruptcy has been available to people struggling with debt for a long time, but there are still so many misconceptions about it.
 Unfortunately, these misconceptions may prevent some people from filing for bankruptcy.
-Here are some common myths a bankruptcy lawyer in Peoria, IL doesn’t want you to believe.
+Here are some common myths our bankruptcy lawyers don’t want you to believe.

-• It’s difficult to file for bankruptcy.
+- It’s difficult to file for bankruptcy.
 Another reason some people hold off on filing for bankruptcy is that they assume it is a difficult process.
 However, as long as you work with an experienced bankruptcy lawyer, the process doesn’t have to be difficult at all.
-A lawyer can help you file all the necessary paperwork on time and guide you through the process.
+A lawyer may help you file all the necessary paperwork on time and guide you through the process.

 Freezing Bank Accounts

 The law allows creditors to take people who owe them money to court to try to obtain judgments for the amounts owed.
-If the court grants the judgment, that debtor may actually be allowed to garnish the person’s wages.
+If the court grants the judgment, that debtor may be allowed to garnish the person’s wages.
 This means that a percentage of the person’s paycheck will be deducted automatically each pay period and sent to the creditor.
-There are specific federal and state laws on how much and what kind of debt can be garnished so make sure to check with a Peoria, IL bankruptcy lawyer if you are concerned about your wages being garnished.
+There are specific federal and state laws on how much and what kind of debt can be garnished so make sure to check with your legal counsel if you are concerned about your wages being garnished.

-• The person who owes the money has plans to hide or has hidden assets in order to get out of paying the debt
+- The person who owes the money has plans to hide or has hidden assets to get out of paying the debt

-• The person has plans to get rid of or already has disposed of assets in order to get out of paying the debt
+- The person has plans to get rid of or already has disposed of assets to get out of paying the debt

-• The person is planning on taking all of their assets and converting to cash in order to get out of paying the debt
+- The person is planning on taking all of their assets and converting them to cash to get out of paying the debt

-• The person plans on moving out of state where the judgment was issued
+- The person plans on moving out of the state where the judgment was issued

-• The person is intentionally hiding from creditors in order to avoid paying the debt
+- The person is intentionally hiding from creditors to avoid paying the debt

-If you are being threatened with a writ of attachment or even a judgment, there are steps a Peoria, IL bankruptcy lawyer can take in order to protect any assets you do have.
-One option may be to file for bankruptcy, however, in order to protect what assets you have from creditors, it is important to take immediate steps and not delay contacting Pioletti, Pioletti & Nichols.
+If you are being threatened with a writ of attachment or even a judgment, there are steps your lawyer can take to protect any assets you do have.
+One option may be to file for bankruptcy, however, to protect what assets you have from creditors, it is important to take immediate steps and not delay contacting your lawyer.

 Do’s and Don’ts When Filing Bankruptcy

-A bankruptcy lawyer can help guide your through the process of filing.
-However, as a client, there are also mistakes to avoid and steps you should take to ensure your bankruptcy case is handled appropriately.
+A bankruptcy attorney may help guide you through the process of filing.
+However, as a client, there are also mistakes to avoid and steps you should take to make certain that your bankruptcy case is handled appropriately.

 Do Keep Track of Your Spending

 When you’re going through bankruptcy, it’s important to maintain an accurate log of your spending.
-This is because your bankruptcy lawyer in Peoria, IL, needs to disclose your expenses in order to file.
+This is because your legal counsel needs to disclose your expenses to file.
 You may need to explain unexpected spending or significant withdrawals from your bank account, and keeping track of your financial habits can help you answer any questions that arise.
-In addition, documentation such as receipts, bills and bank statements can be useful if you need to justify any of your expenses.
+In addition, documentation such as receipts, bills, and bank statements can be useful if you need to justify any of your expenses.

 Don’t Hide Your Financial History

 Because of an unfair stigma, you may have feelings of guilt or embarrassment regarding your bankruptcy.
-However, you should not hide aspects of your financial history from your bankruptcy lawyer in Peoria, IL.
-Concealing debts, assets, purchases and significant transfers of property can seriously disrupt the filing process.
-At Pioletti, Pioletti & Nichols, our attorneys have experience in bankruptcy law and are accustomed to working with people with situations similar to your own.
+However, you should not hide aspects of your financial history from your bankruptcy lawyer.
+Concealing debts, assets, purchases, and significant transfers of property can seriously disrupt the filing process.
+Our attorneys have experience in bankruptcy law and are accustomed to working with people in situations similar to your own.
 Furthermore, lawyers are required to maintain their clients’ confidentiality.

 Filing bankruptcy allows you to discharge many forms of debt.
 Nevertheless, there are some debts that you cannot discharge, and you should make a plan to manage them.
-A bankruptcy lawyer in Peoria, IL, can help you determine which debts are non-discharchable and how to approach them.
-For example, debts from student loans or unpaid child support must be paid eventually, even if you file for bankruptcy.
-It’s also crucial that you stay current on your taxes.
-Tax debts are non-dischargable and you need to provide up-to-date tax filings when you file for bankruptcy.
+Your lawyer can help you determine which debts are nondischargeable and how to approach them.
+Debts from student loans or unpaid child support must be paid eventually, even if you file for bankruptcy.
+It’s also important that you stay current on your taxes.
+Tax debts are nondischargeable and you need to provide up-to-date tax filings when you file for bankruptcy.

 Don’t Make Big Transfers or Purchases